 Hold on, you’re thinking, I don’t want to be roped into some expensive scheme that I can’t even use.

-Shopping online at Woolworths Homeshop returns the same points as shopping in-store, where you earn one point per dollar over $30 spent in one transaction at Woolworths/Safeway Supermarkets, BWS stores, and BIG W stores.
+Shopping online at Woolworths Homeshop returns the same points as shopping in-store, where you earn one point per dollar over $30 spent in one transaction at Woolworths/Safeway Supermarkets and BWS stores.
 You can also earn 1 point per dollar over $50 spent in one transaction at Dick Smith and Tandy stores.

 How to ensure you earn points at Woolworths Homeshop:

 The first thing you need to do to earn points at Woolworths Homeshop is to pick up a Woolworths Everyday Rewards card.
-You can do this in-store at participating Woolworths or Safeway Supermarkets, BIG W stores, or BWS stores.
+You can do this in-store at participating Woolworths or Safeway Supermarkets or BWS stores.
 You will then need to visit everydayrewards.com.au and set up your account.
-Here is where you can also create your Qantas Frequent Flyer membership at no cost, saving you $82.50.
+Here is where you can also create your Qantas Frequent Flyer membership at no cost, saving you $89.50.
 You then need to link your Qantas Frequent Flyer membership to your Everyday Rewards Card membership.